akix16/simple-portfolio/README.md

-# simple-portfolio
+# Simple Portfolio Website

+This is my first GitHub project.
-My first portfolio website using HTML and CSS
+A basic personal portfolio made using HTML and CSS.

+## Author
+Akshara